Ideefixze/TutorialUnityMultiplayer/tutorial.md

 #### A - local execution and sending
 *I will change data in my game and send information about it to the server.
 Server will send information to other players..*

 I heal my avatar locally, I set my health from 10/100 to 100/100.
 I send information to the server: "hey, I've healed my guy!" and it updates its game state and sends this message to other players.
-My enemy attacked me before he got the message that I've healed myself and he sees it as his victory.
-He slains me and sends info that he leathally attacked me.
-Server takes information: reduces my health from 100 to 70 and I got it.
+My enemy attacked and killed me before he got the message that I've healed myself.
+In his eyes I am dead.
+He sends info that he leathally attacked me.
+Server takes information: reduces my health from 100 to 70 and I got consistent game data with the server but not with other player.
+(Often the server **is** some third player that hosts our game)

 This solution may cause a lot problems in very sticky situations causing our game datas to differ, when they should be consistent among all players.